skellis46/slipbox/improvisation and the threshold of the self.md

 - future work in microphenomenology and/or [[neurophenomenology]]; see for instance [[Petitmengin - Studying the experience of meditation through Micro-phenomenology]] and anything by [[Dunne - Mindful meta-awareness]]
 - perhaps [[gibson and roche - and then again I draw myself to the detail]] work might be useful -- but also there about to be published book chapter: Landing and Dispersing at the Same Time (I have a pre-published version).

-"People instinctively regard themselves as selves in a very specific sense: they take themselves to persist through time as numerically identical subjects and agents, distinct from their minds, bodies, experiences, and traits.
-They do so even though they acknowledge that these minds, bodies, experiences, and traits are constantly changing and that they are only contingently connected to their selves."
+> People instinctively regard themselves as selves in a very specific sense: they take themselves to persist through time as numerically identical subjects and agents, distinct from their minds, bodies, experiences, and traits.
+They do so even though they acknowledge that these minds, bodies, experiences, and traits are constantly changing and that they are only contingently connected to their selves.
 (Jay L. Garfield, Losing Ourselves)

 - the thing about being in motion is that the constantly changing part is foregrounded exquisitely

-"A generation after Kierkegaard insisted that ["the moment is not properly an atom of time but an atom of eternity"](https://www.themarginalian.org/2017/04/18/kierkegaard-concept-of-anxiety-time/) and a century before Mary Oliver drew on Blake and Whitman to observe that ["all eternity is in the moment,"](https://www.themarginalian.org/2014/09/10/mary-oliver-on-punctuation/) Jefferies reflects:" (Maria Popova, The Ecstasy of Eternity: Richard Jefferies on Time and Self-Transcendence)
+> A generation after Kierkegaard insisted that ['the moment is not properly an atom of time but an atom of eternity'](https://www.themarginalian.org/2017/04/18/kierkegaard-concept-of-anxiety-time/) and a century before Mary Oliver drew on Blake and Whitman to observe that ['all eternity is in the moment,'](https://www.themarginalian.org/2014/09/10/mary-oliver-on-punctuation/) (Maria Popova, The Ecstasy of Eternity: Richard Jefferies on Time and Self-Transcendence)

 On the matter of direct experience: